munichpavel/risk-ai-workshop/README.md

 ## Quick-start

+### Obtaining the repository

+Either

-* `git clone` the repository and `cd` into the root directory.
+`git clone` the repository

+OR

+download a zipped-version of this repo from GitHub

+then `cd` into the created folder

-* For the exercise Jupyter notebooks
+### Running the workshop notebooks in [noteebooks](notebooks/)

+#### Option 1, local installation

 * create a virtual environment (recommended)  e.g. with [venv](https://docs.python.org/3/library/venv.html), [conda](https://docs.conda.io/en/latest/) or other.
 * install python dependencies with `pip install -r requirements.txt` in a virtual environment.
 Note: the [fake-data-for-learning package](https://github.com/munichpavel/fake-data-for-learning) has some non-python dependencies; see its [installation instructions](https://github.com/munichpavel/fake-data-for-learning/blob/main/README.md#installation).

+#### Option 2, Google Colab

+Coming soon.

 ## Workshop topics